 Mirage hardwood flooring – Solid wood and engineered wood

 Preverco hardwood flooring – Solid wood and engineered wood

 These are all top pre-finished flooring products available in the flooring industry today. these manufacturers are famous for their wide planks and their own factory finish.

 If you have followed these steps in our buying guide and you are ready to install hardwood flooring in your house in Vancouver, click here to learn more and to get started to place a future order.

-We at Canadian Home Style offer the best hardwood floors in Vancouver at the most affordable price!
+We at Canadian Home Style love wood and offer the best hardwood floors in Vancouver!